LegalZoom’s $70,000 hourly rate

-NEW YORK (Reuters Breakingviews) - When it comes to lawyers, time is money.
+NEW YORK, June 29 (Reuters Breakingviews) - When it comes to lawyers, time is money.
 That was the fundamental premise that fueled LegalZoom.com, the online platform that helps people do everything from file for divorce to change a name in an easier and cheaper manner.
-It is now seeking a more than $5 billion valuation here in its initial public offering this week, a more than 10-fold increase on its worth after it aborted an earlier IPO attempt that began in 2012.
+It is now seeking a more than $5 billion valuation in its initial public offering this week, a more than 10-fold increase on its worth after it aborted an earlier IPO attempt that began in 2012.

 The year before, LegalZoom boasted $156 million in revenue, having grown almost 30% from the year prior, and it was profitable.
-But it failed to list shares, pulled its offering here, and in 2014 raised money from private equity firm Permira here in a deal that valued it at $425 million.
+But it failed to list shares, pulled its offering, and in 2014 raised money from private equity firm Permira in a deal that valued it at $425 million.

 LegalZoom’s revenue last year was more than triple the figure for 2011.
 Its valuation has surged ahead of that, buoyed by investor faith in online services and a frothy IPO market.
 The increase in its worth since Permira bought in roughly seven-and-a-half years ago comes in at around $70,000 per hour.
 Even Wall Street's priciest attorneys may feel a little threatened by that.
 (By Lauren Silva Laughlin)